eleanorbeavan/euc_rates/data/README.md

 #### 4. cp_tree.phy

-- A phylip tree file with the two-gene chloroplast phylogeny obtained from IQ-TREE
+- A phylip tree file with the two-gene chloroplast phylogeny obtained from IQ-TREE using the cp_alignment.nex file

 #### 5. four_gene_tree.tre

-- A tree file with the four-gene nuclear and chloroplast phylogeny obtained from IQ-TREE
+- A tree file with the four-gene nuclear and chloroplast phylogeny obtained from IQ-TREE using the concatenated nuc_alignment.nex and cp_alignment.nex files

 #### 6. genome_size.csv

-- This file contains the raw data from the genome size collection
+- This file contains the raw genome size measurement data

 - Column 1:
 - Column 2: